 echo "newftpuser" | sudo tee -a /etc/vsftpd.user_list

 Create the FTP directory tree and set the correct permissions:

 sudo mkdir -p /home/newftpuser/ftp/upload sudo chmod 550 /home/newftpuser/ftp sudo chmod 750 /home/newftpuser/ftp/upload sudo chown -R newftpuser: /home/newftpuser/ftp

 As discussed in the previous section the user will be able to upload its files to the

-At this point your FTP server is fully functional and you should be able to connect to your server with any FTP client that can be configured to use TLS encryption such as FileZilla.
+At this point, your FTP server is fully functional and you should be able to connect to your server using any FTP client that can be configured to use TLS encryption such as FileZilla.

 Disabling Shell Access

 By default, when creating a user, if not explicitly specified the user will have SSH access to the server.

 To disable shell access, we will create a new shell which will simply print a message telling the user that their account is limited to FTP access only.